-16.1 The observations of the Lead Local Flood Authority and National Highways are noted.
-A fundamental question, namely whether site drainage arrangements are adequate, has not been properly addressed.
+16.1 The observations of the Lead Local Flood Authority in December 2022 and April 2023 and National Highways in December 2022 and June 2023 are noted.
+Fundamental questions, namely whether site drainage arrangements are adequate and whether a SUDS can function without detriment to the stability and safety of the adjacent A56, have still not been properly addressed.
 For this reason alone the application must be refused.